trunkclub/lumberjack/README.md

 - Combines violation data found in route-specific json files into one report file

 TODOs:
-- Display this in an incredibly basic React app allows results to be copy/pasted into a Paper doc or Jira ticket
+- Display this in an incredibly basic app allows results to be copy/pasted into a Paper doc or Jira ticket

 ## Setup:
 Running reports depends on the following:
 * You've run `yarn install` in the root directory
-* You've application and route info to the files found in the `./config` folder
+* You've added application and route info to the files found in the `./config` folder

 ## Commands
 Once the above is set up, you can run the following: